hanabi/hanabi.github.io/Reference.md

   * Bob plays the red 3.
   * Cathy has a red 5 in her hand.
 It is fully "filled-in" by previous clues.
   * Thus, there is only one "missing" red card - the red 4.
 Cathy knows that normally, Bob would think that his red 1 is the red 4 (from *Good Touch Principle*).
 This must mean that Cathy has the red 4.
   * Normally, Cathy would write *Trash Touch Elimination* notes for the red 4.
 However, both copies of the red 4 are missing / not visible.
 Thus, Cathy knows that this doesn't count as a "single card".
-Cathy instead knows that this must be a *[Weak Form Trash Finesse](the-trash-finesse-weak-form)*.
+Cathy instead knows that this must be a *[Weak Trash Finesse](the-trash-finesse-weak-form)*.

 ### The Hesitation Blind-Play